On the Convergence and Calibration of Deep Learning with Differential Privacy: Discrete-time DP Optimization: privacy, accuracy, calibration

-Throughout this paper, we use the GDP privacy accountant for the experiments, with \texttt{Opacus} library under Apache License 2.0 and on a Google Colab P100 GPU.
+Throughout this paper, we use the GDP privacy accountant for the experiments, with \texttt{Private Vision} library \citep{buscalable} (improved on \texttt{Opacus}) and one P100 GPU.
+We cover a range of model architectures (including convolutional neural networks [CNN] and Transformers), batch sizes (from 32 to 1000), datasets (with sample size from 50,000 to 550,152), and tasks (including image and text classification).
 More details are available in \Cref{sec:app_experments_details}.